Kecskemét: History

-The first archaeological trace of a human in the area is about five thousand years old.
-The Sarmatians invaded the area in the first century B.C.; since then the area has been continuously inhabited by a variety of cultures.
+The first archaeological trace of a human in the area is about 5,000 years old.
+The Sarmatians invaded the area in the 1st Anno century BC; since then, the area has been continuously inhabited by a variety of cultures.
 János Hornyik, the first town historian, believed that the settlement known as Partiskum of the Sarmatian Jazygian was here.
-Contemporary consensus among historians is that it is more likely permanent settlement occurred only after the Hungarian conquest.
-At the beginning of the 13th century, there were seven villages in the area, each with a population of 200–300 formed near the village church, a typical rural pattern.
-They were all destroyed by the Mongol Invasion.
-Some of the villages revived at the time of the Cumanians' colonization.
+The consensus among historians is now that it is more likely that permanent settlement occurred only after the Hungarian conquest.
+In the early 13th century, there were seven villages in the area, each with a population of 200–300, which were formed near the village church, a typical rural pattern.
+They were all destroyed by the First Mongol invasion.
+Some of the villages revived at the time of colonisation by the Cumans.

-As Kecskemét was situated at an important trading route, it grew as a customhouse and a market-place; in 1368 it was identified in one of King Louis I of Hungary's charters as an oppidium (town).
-The town's active economic life and relatively dense population attracted more traders, craftsmen and residents, including Jews who became an important part of the town.
+As Kecskemét was at an important trading route, it grew as a customs-house and market-place; in 1368, it was identified in one of King Louis I of Hungary's charters as an oppidium (town).
+The town's active economic life and relatively dense population attracted more traders, craftsmen and residents, including Jews, who became an important part of the town.

-During the Turkish invasion, settlers from neighboring villages sought shelter in Kecskemét, which was protected by defensive palisades.
+During the Ottoman conquest, settlers from neighbouring villages sought shelter in Kecskemét, which was protected by defensive palisades.
 They also were escaping the oppression of the spahi landlords.
 In addition to the protection of its setting, the town of Kecskemét had arranged to pay tax directly to the pasha in Buda, thus gaining his protection and enjoying a special situation.